wqynew/Enhanced-NeoNav/README.md

 ### Training
 * The environment: Cuda 10.0, Python 3.6.4, PyTorch 1.0.1
 * Please download "depth_imgs.npy" file from the [AVD_Minimal](https://drive.google.com/file/d/1SmA-3cGwV12XKdGYdsBEJwxf1MYdE6-y/view?usp=sharing) and put the file in the train folder.
-* Please download our training data [HERE](https://drive.google.com/open?id=1Avl5CNn-V4Fpfhn0nE9siJMkYZRczKmN).
 * Our trained model can be downloaded from [HERE](https://drive.google.com/open?id=182D_0hP7orpJKyDDLlUyV4URwT3Rt0Ux).
-If you plan to train your own navigation model from scratch, some suggestions are provided:
+* To train the navigation model from scratch, use "python3 cnetworkd.py".
-    * Pre-train the model by using "python3 ttrain.py" and terminate the training when the action prediction accuracy approaches 70%.
-    * Use "python3 train.py" to train the NeoNav model.

 ### Testing
-* To evaluate our model, please run "python3 ./test/evaluate.py" or "python3 ./test/evaluete_with_stop.py"
+* To evaluate our model, please run "python3 eva_checkpointd1.py".

 ## Results
 <div align="center">